skogsharald/IprogLab4/README.md

 IprogLab4
 =========

-This repository contains the lab work done by group 10 for lab 2: layout and model-view
+This repository contains the lab work done by group 10 for lab 4: Interaction in the web

 Ludvig Jansson  <br>
 Sandra Grosz <br>